Before starting this stage you will already have assessed and determined the successful tenderers at the Selection Stage.

 You should ensure that the focus of these events is around the specification and delivery of the product or service, and not on the characteristics of the tenderer.

 You should ensure the evaluation panel provides justification of their scoring.
-This will help when informing unsuccessful suppliers.
+This will help when informing unsuccessful tenderers.
 A full justification of scoring is important and a record should be kept to ensure fairness and transparency of the process.

-Comments made must not simply be a restatement of the scoring methodology.
+Comments made should not simply be a restatement of the scoring methodology.
 For example, if a response is assessed as “Good” it will not be sufficient to state that it is “relevant and good”.
 Comments must identify the features of the submission itself which justify the particular score.
 It may also be helpful to record what could have been added to the tender response to secure a higher score.

 If PCS-Tender is being used, the justification for scores should be recorded on the system.